-Each camper and Advisor will be asked to sign the Philmont Wilderness Pledge, which declares that he or she will do everything possible to preserve the beauty and wonder of the Philmont wilderness and its facilities through good Scout camping.
+Each camper and Advisor will be asked to sign the Philmont Wilderness Pledge, which declares that they will do everything possible to preserve the beauty and wonder of the Philmont wilderness and its facilities through good Scout camping.
 It is expected that Philmont campers will follow this pledge at all camping areas that they might visit throughout America.